Szechuan six-piece STOLEN are part of a new generation of Chinese artists combining East and West.

 For Liang Yi though, the significance of the tour as a whole made choosing much more difficult: “I think it is very hard to choose one favourite city, because it’s all new for us and we really only spent a few moments in each one, hardly getting a chance to really see them, only a few sights.
 Our time was mainly spent hanging about the venues waiting for our soundcheck.
 We can only evaluate the reaction of the crowds each night.
 In Munich, the audience were very enthusiastic and in Brussels too.
 I hope to have a chance to get to know more about these cities and be able to make a better judgment in the future.”

-A few months on, Mark Reeder felt it turned out rather well: “I think I can safely say NEW ORDER liked them too, as they have just invited STOLEN to play with them once again in Japan in March 2020.”
+A few months on, Mark Reeder felt it turned out rather well: “I think I can safely say NEW ORDER liked them too.”

 And with the next stage prepared, Liang Yi had one final word on STOLEN’s first significant cross-cultural milestone: “Our hopes are to reach an even wider audience in 2020, maybe with a few festival shows and we would like to play a club tour and make a new album and continue to attract new fans.
-Also, as one dream came true to play with New Order in 2019, the next one is to play with NEW ORDER in Japan.“
+A dream came true to play with New Order in 2019.“

 Text by Chi Ming Lai